-9. To stop the application, press the pause button on the Notebook's Cloud Environment box.
+9. To pause the application, press the pause button on the Notebook's Cloud Environment box.

 Saving work generated in a project-specific environment

 If you are launching any application other than Jupyter Notebooks, your work will not be saved to your workspace.
-While your code will be saved on the cloud environment, if you delete the cloud environment (or if your runtime becomes unresponsive), you may lose code.
+While your code will be saved on the cloud environment, if you delete the cloud environment (or if your cloud environment becomes unresponsive), you may lose code.